Payment Methods for Small Businesses: Costs, Fees, and Setup (2026)

 3. Online Payment Gateways

-For ecommerce and remote transactions, a payment gateway serves as the critical infrastructure connecting your website to payment processing networks.
+A payment gateway is the software layer that securely captures and transmits card data from your website to the payment processor.
+For ecommerce and remote transactions, it serves as the critical infrastructure connecting your online store to payment processing networks.

 • Payment gateways securely capture and transmit card information for online transactions